Social Security Electronic Services Updates

 Can I get in person help from the Social Security office?

 If you have special circumstances and cannot get the help you need electronically, you may be permitted to receive in person help through a scheduled appointment.
-Unless specific arrangements are made prior to the appointment, you will not be permitted to bring anyone into the facilty with you.
+Unless specific arrangements are made prior to the appointment, you will not be permitted to bring anyone into the facility with you.

 Masks are required to enter their offices.
 In addition, the SSA requires anyone entering one of their field offices to complete their self assessment checklist.
 You cannot enter their office and should call to reschedule if you answer yes to any of the below questions: